-In mid-1965, the United States began the wholesale destruction of rural South Vietnam.
+In 1965, the United States began the wholesale destruction of rural South Vietnam.
 The destruction came in many forms.
-U.S. airplanes bombed hamlets, infantrymen set fire to the houses of peasants, Army artillery batteries indiscriminately shelled patches of forest, Air Force C-123’s dropped chemical defoliants on crops, and U.S. troops forcibly removed peasants to refugee camps.
+U.S. airplanes bombed hamlets, infantrymen set fire to the houses of peasants, U.S. Army artillery batteries indiscriminately shelled patches of forest, U.S. Air Force C-123’s dropped chemical defoliants on crops, and U.S. troops forcibly removed peasants to refugee camps.
 These actions were not the unintentional and unfortunate consequences of war.
-Rather, the United States military, with the full-backing of the President of the United States and the head of Military Assistance Command – Vietnam (MACV), General William C. Westmoreland, purposely carried out a scorched earth policy across the South Vietnamese countryside.
+Rather, the United States military, with the full-backing of the President of the United States, Lyndon Baines Johnson, and the head of Military Assistance Command – Vietnam (MACV), General William C. Westmoreland, purposely carried out a scorched earth policy across the South Vietnamese countryside.

-Johnson and Westmoreland were not the only American leaders to favour a scorched earth policy in South Vietnam.
-Other top officials at the White House, Pentagon and State Department supported the policy, including National Security Advisor McGeorge Bundy, Presidential Advisor Maxwell Taylor, Secretary of State Dean Rusk, Secretary of Defense Robert S. McNamara, and Deputy Secretary of Defense John McNaughton.
+Johnson and Westmoreland were not the only American leaders to favor a scorched earth policy in South Vietnam.
+Other top officials at the White House, Pentagon and State Department supported the policy too, including National Security Adviser McGeorge Bundy, Presidential Advisor Maxwell Taylor, Secretary of State Dean Rusk, Secretary of Defense Robert S. McNamara, and Deputy Secretary of Defense John McNaughton.

 All of these men approved of the scorched earth policy because they believed that the bombing, shelling, spraying, and burning of rural South Vietnam would separate, at least temporarily, the guerrillas from their civilian supporters.
 And once the Vietcong’s peasant sympathizers were forced into refugee camps, the Vietcong would have greater difficulty acquiring food, new recruits, intelligence, and sanctuary, all of the prerequisites for a successful insurgency.
 Put simply, Johnson and his advisers believed the destruction of rural South Vietnam would defeat the Vietcong.